lightly-io/workshop-sustainable-productivity/workshop-content.md

 - Stress productivity and flow
 - Coping with stress
 - Paying attention
     - Physical
     - Digital
     - Mental
 - Mindfulness
 - Meditation
 - Small group discussion on implementation
 - Share group findings and reflections
 - Summary and contact information

-### Bonus topics
+#### Bonus topics
 - Main causes of stress
 - Yoga in relationship to mindfulness & meditation
 - Deep breathing
 - Gratitude & perspective
-- When is mindfulness a bad idea?
+- The pro's of not being mindful
 - Zen
+- Meditation & achievement
+- Emotional intelligence
+- Breathing
+- Types of meditation
+- Other ways to train mindfulness
+- The neuroscience of distraction

 ## Introduction
 My name is Mattis.
-I started out as a Scrum Master and project manager pretty early, at the age of 21.
-A few years ago, I had to visit the hospital because experienced pressure over my chest.
-A physiotherapist taught me how to cope with stress in a healthy way.
+I started out as a Scrum Master and project manager at the age of 21.
+A few years later, I had to visit the hospital because of a pressure over my chest.
+The doctors said there was nothing wrong with me - I was just stressed.
+Which seemed weird to me, because I didn't feel stressed.
+I just did things I enjoyed - worked, trained, toured with my band, played Dungeons & Dragons ...

-After that, I started learning more about how stress affects the individual, a team, an organization and even society.
+A physiotherapist taught me a few methods that helped me be more calm and focused.
+After that, I started learning more about how stress affects the individual, a team, an organization, and even society.
 I started this Company - Lightly - to help teams prevent stress and become more productive.

 I'm not a doctor or therapists.
 I've just found things that worked for me and that are backed by science and that I want to share with you.

-This workshop will have two parts.
-First, I'll do a talk on stress, focus, flow, methods to increase focus and decrease anxiety.
-After that, we'll do a discussion and Q&A. I promise you that I'll stay after the workshop and answer any questions that we didn't have time to go through.

-If there is anything you wish me to clarify during the talk, please raise your hand and let me know.
+You should question everything for yourself - Google the science behind it, try it out, see if it works.
+Please ask me during the workshop if there's anything you need me to clarify.

+I promise you that I will stay after the workshop for as long as you want me to and talk more.
+My next session is tomorrow at lunch.
+However, I will not be able to stop too long at a single topic during the talk itself.
+If I cut you off, just stay afterward and continue the discussion then.

 ## Start with why
 Why did you sign up for this session?
 What's the problem?
 Why are we not calm and focused already?

-[wait for participants answers]

 Mental illness is the number one reason for sick leave in Sweden.
 High stress levels is one of the main causes of mental illness.
 And still, we *accept* people to be stressed out.
 What I will try to say in this workshop is:

 Don't accept it.
-If you hear about someone being burned out, that is a minor tragedy.
-A workplace that doesn't take that seriously is not a great place to work.
+A workplace that doesn't take burnouts seriously is not a great place to work.

 The data is right here.
 Mental illness is the number one reason for sick leave.
 Let's forget about the moral parts of this, and just look at it from a business perspective: